protimroy/flashAlopex/README.md

 # FlashAlopex (CUDA-only)

 FlashAlopex: a fused CUDA implementation of the Alopex optimizer (stochastic correlation-based updates).
-This repo provides a CUDA kernel + PyTorch extension + experiments (XOR, MNIST Logistic, CIFAR-10 CNN).
+This repo provides a CUDA kernel + PyTorch extension + experiments.

 ## Quickstart